-The Digital World Research Centre (DWRC) aims to understand and transform communication through digital media.
-We conduct art and design research for digital media experiences in both professional and everyday domains.
-We also strive to generate, commercialize and apply the findings of our research in different cultural contexts around the world.
+The Digital World Research Centre (DWRC) carries out new media innovation projects with social benefit.
+To do this we conduct art and design research into new media experiences in both professional and everyday domains.
+We also strive to commercialize and apply the findings of our research in society.

 DWRC was established in 1998 as a multi-disciplinary research centre in the School of Human Sciences at the University of Surrey.
 It now resides within the School of Arts in the Faculty of Arts and Social Sciences.
 Early work concentrated on understanding the social impact of new technologies such as mobile phones, e-books and the internet.
 Current work is focused on understanding new forms of digital media production and consumption, and developing ways of supporting them with novel media genres, formats, devices and services.
 For example, we have created new kinds of audio-based social media systems for mobile digital storytelling, novel photo display systems for keeping in touch with family and friends, and augmented paper systems for connecting paper to the web.

 The centre runs a combination of PhD and post-doctoral research projects.
 These are funded by a variety of government and industrial sponsors.
 Government funding has come from UK research councils such as the EPSRC, AHRC and ESRC, and from the EU.
 Industrial funding has been provided by companies such as Vodafone, Microsoft, Kodak, British Telecom, Orange, Hewlett Packard and Fujitsu.
 We also have partnerships with smaller creative industry and third sector organizations, and aim to commercialize selected outputs of our research projects.

 To integrate these perspectives we use a combination of art and design research.
 Two types of design research are used to systematically explore the design and use of new media technology and content.
 We also use practice-based art research in a kind of ‘Wild Zone’ within the research programme, unconstrained by user needs or design briefs.
 This leads to three methodological strands of research as follows:

 - Research for design: Social science studies of new media practice